horizonjohn/horizonjohn.github.io/_pages/about.md

 - <b>PCB Design</b>: Altium Designer.
 - <b>Mechanical Modeling and Analysis</b>: SolidWorks, Ansys.

-<u>In my freshman year</u>, I joined the [<u>Dean</u>](https://iai.dhu.edu.cn/2021/0525/c20255a281050/page.htm)’s research group, participating in three projects.
-The final project, for which I was responsible, yielded `significant` results.
-It opened a new breakthrough in the textile field and passed the technical achievement appraisal, contributing to collaborative contracts with several industry-leading companies. <u>Furthermore</u>, I actively participated in various technological competitions and campus activities to enrich my academic experience and campus life as a whole.
+<u>Starting in my freshman year</u>, I joined the Dean’s research group and participated in three projects.
+The final project, for which I was responsible, achieved <b>notable</b> results.
+It led to a breakthrough in the textile field, passed a formal technical appraisal, and facilitated collaborations with several leading companies in the industry. <u>Furthermore</u>, I actively participated in various technological competitions and campus activities to enrich my academic experience and campus life as a whole.

-🔭 My research interests are <u>Deep Learning and Its Applications</u>, focusing on `Embedded Systems` & `Human-Computer Interaction`.